ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 When running your tree search, use the option `-g` to indicate that you want to run a constrained analysis, and add it to the command you used to run your original tree search.
 For example, to run a constrained analysis on the nucProt dataset, you could use the following command:

 Mac:
-`./iqtree2 -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> –ninit 100 -bb 1000 -wbt`
+`./iqtree2 -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> -ninit 100 -bb 1000 -wbt`

 Win:
-`./iqtree2.exe -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> –ninit 100 -bb 1000 -wbt`
+`./iqtree2.exe -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> -ninit 100 -bb 1000 -wbt`

 ---